-LONDON, April 11 (Reuters) - Hedge fund firm Man Group has been able to unlock $550 million in capital following a change in its regulatory status that has reduced its
+LONDON, April 11 (Reuters) - Hedge fund firm Man Group has been able to unlock $550 million in capital following a change in its regulatory status that has reduced its corporate risk profile.

-was in a category that required higher capital levels to offset risk.
+The change in Man’s classification has been confirmed by regulator the Financial Conduct Authority.
+Previously, the firm was in a category that required higher capital levels to offset risk.

 Man Group’s change in status frees up $300 million from the removal of a mandatory capital planning buffer.

 Man’s shares were up more than 7 percent by 0727 GMT.

 Reporting by Sinead Cruise and Chris Vellacott.
 Editing by Jane Merriman